 - Switch from fabric softener sheets to reusable dryer balls.
 Or better yet, get a drying rack and air-dry your clothes.

-Want to learn more about Tru Earth (and snag some plastic-free cleaning supplies for yourself)?
-Check out their website.
+Want to snag some plastic-free cleaning supplies for yourself?
+Subscribe now.

 Want the low-down on the chemicals to avoid in your household cleaning products?
 We dive into 6 commonly used chemicals and their eco-friendly alternatives.